 - 1. The maximum annual grant per neighborhood is \$500.00. - 2.
 The SSCIPS Grant does not require a monetary match component.
-However, because of the nature of the project to be undertaken, a minimum 10% neighborhood household participation is required. - 3.
-Applications may be submitted anytime between January 2 and September 2, 2024, or until all funds have been granted.
-If the application process must close prior to September 2, 2024, an announcement will be posted in 'The HAND Update' and on HAND Facebook and web pages. - 4.
-All funds must be expended and receipts and submitted to HAND no later than November 15, 2024. - 5.
-Applicants will be notified of award decisions within ten business days after submission of a competed application.
+However, because of the nature of the project to be undertaken, a minimum 10% neighborhood household participation is required. - Applications may be submitted anytime between January 1 and September 1, 2025, or until all funds have been granted.
+If the application process must close prior to September 1, 2025, an announcement will be posted in 'The HAND Update' and on HAND Facebook and web pages. - 4.
+All funds must be expended and receipts and submitted to HAND no later than November 17, 2025. - Applicants will be notified of award decisions within ten business days after submission of a competed application.
 If any specific conditions apply, these must be met before a contract may be executed.

 - 6. After your application is approved by HAND, if applicable, you will need to secure appropriate approvals from other City Departments. - 7.
 A neighborhood representative will purchase grant-related goods or services and will submit receipts to HAND for reimbursement.
 Alternatively, vendors may be paid directly by the City (i.e., through an invoice).
-All entities who will seek reimbursement or payment from the City, must complete vendor documents as required by the Controller's Office.
+All entities who will seek reimbursement or payment from the City, must complete and submit vendor documents to be vetted by the Controller's Office.
 HAND staff will provide guidance to each neighborhood. - 8.
 A Funding Agreement will be executed between the HAND Department and the neighborhood.
-Once all signatures are in place, the neighborhood may start their project.
+After all parties have signed the Funding Agreement, the neighborhood may start their project.
 The City is under no obligation to reimburse the organization for expenses incurred prior to a finalization of the Funding Agreement.